solutionsolar/groq-fact-checker/README.md

 - **AI-Powered Insights**: Get insights on potentially misleading or questionable information.
 - **User-Friendly Interface**: Simple and intuitive design that lets anyone use it with ease.
 - **Real-Time Feedback**: Instant verification results to keep you informed on the go.
+- **Claims stored in a database**: Search for previously submitted claims.

 ## 🚀 How to Use